0xDones/tfgen/README.md

 ### Configuration files

+#### How config files are parsed

-`tfgen` works based on yaml configuration files.
-It searches recursively from the working directory up to the parent directories until it finds the root config file, if it doesn't find the file it will exit with an error.
-All the files are merged into the root config file, but the inner configuration have precedence over the outer.
+__tfgen__ will recursively look for all `.tfgen.yaml` files from the working directory up to the parent directories until it finds the root config file, if it doesn't find the file it will exit with an error.
+All the other files found on the way up are merged into the root config file, and the inner configuration have precedence over the outer.

+We have two types of configuration files:

+1. Root config
+2. Environment cpecific config

 #### Root config

 In the root config file, you can set variables and templates that can be reused across all environments.
+You need at least 1 root config file.

 ```yaml
 # infra-live/.tfgen.yaml